intellectivelab/docs.intellectivelab.com/index.md

 	> Username: `p8admin_demo`
 	> Password: `V3ga123456`

-- Wizard should guide you through establishing connection to FileNet.
-Use the [endpoint](http://172.31.27.3:9080/wsi/FNCEWS40MTOM/) to connect to Filenet
+- Wizard should guide you through establishing connection to FileNet, use the [endpoint](http://172.31.27.3:9080/wsi/FNCEWS40MTOM/) to connect to Filenet

 ## Contents